rsilval/deep_learning_road_networks/readme.txt

 1- Trainin_Example.py : Sample script that trains a neural network given a reduced training set.
 2- model_fitted_resampled_12732.pkl.zip: .pkl file that contains the final neural network model that predict the traffic performance metric.
 4- LIME_Algorithm: Simplified implementation of the modified LIME algorithm that shows as a result a ranking of bridges to be retrofitted.
-4- : Script that evaluates performance of different retrofitting strategies using the neural network.
+4- Evaluate_performance.py: Script that evaluates performance of different retrofitting strategies using the neural network.
-5- : Code that generates analogue figures to the ones shown in Section: "Neural networks to predict seismic risk" 6- util.py: auxiliar code used to compute network performance
+5- Seismic_risk_parameters: Code that generates analogue figures to the ones shown in Section: "Neural networks to predict seismic risk"
+6- util.py: auxiliar code used to compute network performance

 The first author Rodrigo Silva-Lopez is open to share all codes and training data upon request to the email rsilval at stanford.edu .
 Note that the size of all files involved in the calculation of this paper are bigger than 38 gb of data.